 - Fill in a name, address information, select a Time Zone, then tap 'Create System':

 - Bottom portion of the New System page showing the Timezone setting field:

 - Verify that ‘Site Info’ is now checked with a green arrow:

 - Tapping Site Info text to revisit the ‘Site Info’ page will now show the assigned system identification number, a ‘System ID’.
 It is the 5 digit number shown for system selection purposes:

 - Tap the text 'Site Owner Info.' to configure system owner access to the monitor the system.

 - Enter the email address and name of the site owner.

 - ‘Site Owner Info’ is not mandatory to setup up the new system and can be entered and edited at any time.

-- Tapping Save Owner Info button will send an invitation email to the site owner to setup their Tigo Monitoring Portal account in order to be able to view the electrical energy produced by their commissioned system.
+- Tapping Save Owner Info button will send an invitation email to the site owner to setup their Tigo Monitoring Portal account in order to be able to view the system and its production data.